debaet/tiktok-mass-comment/README.md

 login on tiktok even if the script stopped because of an error. in order for this to work you must be AFK you are free to do anything you want with this code.
+WINDOW MUST BE MAIXMISED FOR THIS TO WORK

 there are some minor issues with this i plan to fix.